Adaptive Management for threatened mammals in the Victorian Central Highlands

 - Fill knowledge gaps about the population trends, ecology, habitat and foraging needs of the Leadbeater’s Possum and Greater Glider.

-- Improve population estimate by comparing the results of existing site-level surveys methods against long-term monitoring data.
+- Improve population estimates by comparing the results of existing site-level survey methods against long-term monitoring data.
 This may then be used

 to determine how play back calling affects population estimates.